FOSSEE/sdes-stscripts/ult/ult_2/script.rst

 ..
 R3

-Before beginning this tutorial,we would suggest you to complete the tutorial on "Using Linux tools - Part 1".
+Before beginning this tutorial,we would suggest you to complete the tutorial on "Getting started with Linux".

 ..
 R4